 If an individual has taken the ACT multiple times, we will consider the highest score in each category from those multiple exams.
 Please read the admission requirements for more information about test scores.

 After being admitted, you will select one of the four content areas in Middle Childhood: Math, Science, English Language Arts, or Social Studies.

 To be eligible for a provisional teaching license in Arkansas, students enrolled in the program must meet the following criteria:

-- Continually be taking classes in their program of study.
+- Continually take classes in their program of study

 - Complete the application for the provisional license.

-- Receive a viable job offer to teach in their licensure area and grade level at a site approved by the Arkansas Department of Education (ADE)
+- Receive a viable job offer to teach in their licensure area and grade level at a site approved by the Arkansas Department of Elementary and Secondary Education (DESE)

-- Meet any other licensure requirements for their chosen licensure area as required by the ADE
+- Meet any other licensure requirements for their chosen licensure area as required by the DESE

-Students who do not meet the above criteria must complete traditional field placements and an internship in a cooperating teacher’s classroom during normal school hours, Monday through Friday 7:30am-4:30pm, during the K-12 school year (normally August to May).
+Students who do not meet the above criteria must complete traditional field placements and an internship in a cooperating teacher’s classroom during normal school hours.

 - Cumulative GPA of at least 3.0 on an approved program of study